zaccharieramzi/fastmri-reproducible-benchmark/README.md

 python fastmri_recon/evaluate/scripts/paper_eval.py --contrast CORPD_FBK
 ```

-To reproduce the results of the paper for the OASIS dataset, run the following script (here for less samples):
+To reproduce the results of the paper for the OASIS dataset, run the following script (here for fewer samples):
 ```
 python fastmri_recon/evaluate/scripts/paper_eval_oasis.py --n-samples 100
 ```

-Finally to reproduce the figures of the paper, you will need to use the [`qualitative_validation_for_net`](https://github.com/zaccharieramzi/fastmri-reproducible-benchmark/blob/master/experiments/qualitative_validation_for_net.ipynb) notebook.
+Finally, to reproduce the figures of the paper, you will need to use the [`qualitative_validation_for_net`](https://github.com/zaccharieramzi/fastmri-reproducible-benchmark/blob/master/experiments/qualitative_validation_for_net.ipynb) notebook.

 ### Downloading the model checkpoints
 The model checkpoints are stored in the [HuggingFace Hub](https://huggingface.co/zaccharieramzi).